Mastle/joyfulspeaking-hub-website/src/content/en/amirali-posts/so-you-decided-to-learn-english.md

 <br><br>

 ## Closing Thoughts
 You have all the resources you need to start learning English.
-If you have always wanted to learn English, but were held back by scheduling conflicts, lack of finances, or lack of guidance, following the steps I just laid out is your opportunity to change that.
+If you have always wanted to learn English, but were held back by scheduling conflicts, lack of finances, or absence of guidance, following the steps I just laid out is your opportunity to change that.

 It's important to remember that when starting a learning routine, you should take it step by step and not worry about doing everything perfectly for the first month.
 During this time, the focus should be on building the discipline necessary to establish a strong foundation.